Introduction to the Market

 Brokers - The brokers trade and place trades in the market on behalf of retail traders and speculators.

 Speculators, Investors and Traders - these are the main participants in the trading market.
-These participants make up 95% of all transactions carried out in the trading market.
+These participants make up 95% of all transactions carried out in the market.
 This group of participants provides liquidity in the trading market.
 What this means is that these group of traders ensures that any one can exchange their currency at any time because this group is always trading and willing to carry out exchange rate rates at any time of day.
 If there were no speculators then anyone wanting to exchange their currency for another would have to wait until someone else from the country they want to business with is ready to exchange their money and at only that time would the currency exchange transaction take place.
 But because of the many speculators and traders there is always someone willing to exchange any currency for another at any one given time.

 Why Trade Forex - Advantages of Forex Trading

-Market is the biggest and most liquid financial market in the world.
+Market is the biggest and most liquid online financial trading market in the world.
 The market transacts $7.2 trillion dollars everyday.
-Traders trading this market therefore have the opportunity to trade and transact in the largest financial market in the world.
+Traders trading this market therefore have the opportunity to trade and transact in the largest financial trading market in the world.
 This means that this market provides a lot of opportunities to trade and make profits in this market.